GregHarris90/Password-Generator/README.md

 - Once "Generate Password" button is pushed, a user will select parameters using the prompts provided on the webpage.

-- First set the length of the password (minimum 8 characters and maximum 128 characters)
+- First set the length of the password (minimum 8 characters and maximum 128 characters).

 - Then confirm having lowercase letters, uppercase letters, numbers, and symbols added to their password (must select at least one of these criteria).